 Post-Holocaust American Judaism Collections Undergraduate Scholarship in Jewish Studies

-The Program in Jewish Studies and the University Libraries Special Collections, Archives, and Preservation annually host competition for a Post-Holocaust American Judaism Undergraduate Scholarship, which provides a $1,000 undergraduate scholarship for the Spring 2019 semester.
-The scholarship requires 60 hours of research over the spring semester (approximately 4 hours per week to be allocated however works best around the student’s and supervisor’s schedules) in the CU Post-Holocaust American Judaism Collections, housed in the University Libraries Archives.
+The Program in Jewish Studies and the University Libraries Special Collections and Archives annually hold a competition for a Post-Holocaust American Judaism Undergraduate Scholarship, which provides a $1,000 undergraduate scholarship over the course of a semester.
+The scholarship requires 60 hours of research over the semester (or approximately 4 hours per week to be allocated however works best around the student’s and the supervisor’s schedule) in the CU Post-Holocaust American Judaism Collections (PHAJ), housed in the University Libraries Archives.
 All undergraduate students from the University of Colorado Boulder, from all backgrounds and majors, are eligible to receive this scholarship.

-- Work with librarians and archivists on an original research project using archival materials in one or more of the PHAJ collections
+- Work with librarians, archivists, and a faculty member on an original research project using archival materials in one or more of the PHAJ collections.

-The Scholar will choose to explore one of the following research topics, all of which can be found in the collections:
+The Scholar can choose to explore one (or more) of the following research topics, all of which can be found in the collections:

 - Links between Judaism and other religious traditions

-- Poetry and creative expression (dance, art, music, etc.)
+- Poetry and creative expression (dance, art, music, poetry, etc.)

-CU Boulder undergraduate students from all disciplines are welcome to apply.
-To apply, please submit the following:
+CU Boulder undergraduate students from all disciplines and backgrounds are welcome to apply.
+To apply, please submit the following